vim-test/vim-test/README.md

 ### Strategies

+The default way `vim-test` runs your tests is by shelling out (`:!<command>`).
-`vim-test` supports multiple ways ("strategies") of running your tests, just pick the one that suits you the most.
+However, `vim-test` supports multiple ways ("strategies") of running your tests, just pick the one that suits you the most.

 #### Dispatch.vim